vitor-martini/pdf-compress-split-utility/README.md

 ## Notes
 - Ensure Ghostscript is installed and accessible from your command line.
 Verify by running `gs --version` (Linux) or `gswin64c --version` / `gswin32c --version` (Windows).
 - Adjust the paths and size limits (`maxPageSize` for `compressPDF` and `maxFileSize` for `splitPDF`) as per your requirements.
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://chatgpt.com/c/LICENSE)  file for details.